-It is an enterprise-level solution with excellent response times and 200 PoPs around the world.
+It is an enterprise-level solution with excellent response times and nearly 200 PoPs around the world.

 - Spotify, Canon, Intuit, and Slack are some of the big brands that use Cloudfront.

-However, setting up Cloudfront to use with WordPress can be a bit intimidating for a beginner.
-You have to get used to the Amazon AWS dashboard, which includes tons of options and settings that can intimidate an average website owner.
+However, setting up Cloudfront to use with WordPress can be an intimidating task for a beginner.
+You have to get used to the Amazon AWS dashboard, which includes tons of options and settings that can overwhelm an average website owner.

 If you are an existing AWS user, Cloudfront is an excellent option as it works well with S3 buckets.
-You can store static assets on S3 while serving it from Cloudfront.
+You can store static assets on S3 while serving them from Cloudfront.